 BY LUC SELS.
-There is a lot of media coverage these days on how universities and university colleges are handling problematic cases of unacceptable behaviour.
+There is a lot of media coverage these days on how universities and university colleges are handling problematic cases of inappropriate behaviour.
 In recent years considerable progress has been made, but we must seize this moment to see where we can do better.

-There is a lot of media coverage these days on how universities and university colleges are handling problematic cases of unacceptable behaviour.
+There is a lot of media coverage these days on how universities and university colleges are handling problematic cases of inappropriate behaviour.
 Our ombudsperson, Pol Ghesquière, rightly emphasised in an article in De Standaard (in Dutch) that several investigations are also underway at KU Leuven.
 “A university is a very hierarchical environment,” he pointed out.
 “A student needs a professor, a doctoral student needs a supervisor, and a professor needs their dean.”

 A university community is fragile, that much is clear.
 We must therefore seize this moment to revisit our approach and see where we can—nay, must—do better.
 We must have the courage to do so: an ambitious academic institution that wants to be truly inclusive cannot afford to remain stagnant in this area.
-We have to do this because unacceptable behaviour in various forms is still too common, and those making the reports do not always feel sufficiently heard.
+We have to do this because inappropriate behaviour in various forms is still too common, and those making the reports do not always feel sufficiently heard.

 This story belongs to all of us.
 We must all have the courage to stick out our necks

 In a moment, I will discuss the formal steps we want to take.
 First, I want to get this off my chest.
 This story belongs to all of us.
-We must all have the courage to stick out our necks if there are indications of unacceptable behaviour in our immediate surroundings.
+We must all have the courage to stick out our necks if there are indications of inappropriate behaviour in our immediate surroundings.
 We need to address (fellow) students and colleagues when they go too far, and report wrongdoing and file a complaint when that is justified.
 That is easier to achieve in a culture of openness and trust.
 Our everyday dealings with each other are key to further reinforcing that culture: being friendly and compassionate, supporting each other and giving feedback.